Click 'Read more' down on the right to see the full article...

 A habitat that meets the needs of bass is a great start, but there are some other concerns to keeping this game fish in a small pond, such as oxygenating the water and providing sufficient food.

-Bass need well-oxygenated water, unlike koi which can do fine in poor conditions.
+Bass need very well-oxygenated water, unlike koi, which can do fine in poor conditions.
 Consider the level of aeration needed for koi and do at least 50% more aeration for bass.
 (An additional waterfall or a wetlands area with it’s own dedicated pump will usually suffice to provide adequate aeration for bass.)

 Bass have different needs than koi.
 A pond built for koi can probably support a few bass for the summer, but to keep them over winter the pond will have greater requirements for size, structure, and depth.
-A pond that is not well-suited for bass to comfortably over-winter in its depths may still offer seasonal enjoyment by keeping them as warm-weather guests in your pond and releasing them in the autumn.
-Bass are intelligent fish and are interesting to observe; if you’re an angler you can learn a lot about their feeding habits from keeping them in your pond.
+A pond that is not well-suited for bass to comfortably over-winter in its depths may still offer seasonal enjoyment by keeping bass as warm-weather guests in your pond and releasing them in the autumn.
+Bass are intelligent fish and are interesting to observe; if you’re an angler, you can learn a lot about their feeding habits from keeping them in your pond.
 That knowledge may one day make the difference between having a successful day on the water and going home skunked.

 With these considerations in mind, it is easy to see why keeping ‘pet’ bass is uncommon, but with planning, determination, and realistic expectations it can be a rewarding and educational experience.